Redsoxin7/beer_recipes/README.md

 These features showcase more advanced Pandas operations, application of domain knowledge, complex data transformation logic, integration with external files and libraries (`inspect`, `rich`), and detailed visualization control.

+## Future Developments
+- Create a Tableau dashboard
+    - To further analyze the categories and styles.
+    - Determine if there are statistical differences between the recipes from BeerSmith and Brewers Friend.
+- Create additional visualizations to explore the distribution of styles that adhered to the style guidelines.
+- Learn more about Python so I can utilize advanced functions to make my code more productive and reusable.

+## Learnings
+- Spent too much time on the cleaning and homogenizing of the data.
+Didn't leave enough time to explore the data with additional tools like Tableau.

+- Should have spent more time on the planning of the project.
+I went in too many directions when preparing the data for evaluation.

+- Having seen some of my classmates projects...I need to use a better system of keeping my layout organized.
+With better outlining and header management it would have made the flow of the code better and would have allowed me to be more productive.